-For many of us, the festive period is a relaxing time and we tend to be more sedentary through this period.
-It can also be a more social time, and can present additional situations for increased caloric intake with a greater variety of foods, larger portion sizes and increased alcohol consumption.
+For many of us, the festive period is a relaxing and more social time, which can present additional situations for increased caloric intake with a greater variety of foods, larger portion sizes and increased alcohol consumption.

-For some people, the festive period may be a time of added pressure and anxiety.
+For some people, it may be a time of added pressure and anxiety.
 This can be due to financial difficulties, or family/relationship issues and these stressors may trigger some unhealthy habits.

 Following this period many will set New Year’s resolutions with the aim to spark positive change, one of the most common resolutions being a more active approach to health and fitness.
 Below are some tips to help you follow through and meet these resolutions: